Vyral/base-template/_posts/2019-07-22-top-secret-calgary-homes-for-sale.md

 &nbsp;

-Today I am going to share with you, not one, but three of our top coming soon listings before they are out on the MLS and available for purchase to anyone else.
+Today I am going to share with you, not one but three of our top coming soon listings before they are out on the MLS and available for purchase to anyone else.

 Have you been, or do you know someone who is, frustrated because you keep just missing out on the best deals?
 You find a place you love and go to the open house or call the agent and it’s already gone.
 This can feel like a waste of time and be heartbreaking.